tytydraco/yessleep/out/The_More_We_Talk_The_More_It_Listens_Part_1.md

-The story contained too many characters, so part 2 will be uploaded shortly.

-Original Story Written by: Jack Boyd

-Chapter 1

 It’s strange how the tiniest things can ignite a storm inside a person.
 Like the radio blaring through heavy traffic, its static crackling in the claustrophobic silence.
 I won’t have to listen to my dad’s complaints about it anymore.
 Outside the window, the cars inch forward in a sluggish crawl, the city’s skyline fading behind us.
 My mom sits beside me, her voice almost a whisper as she hums along, forcing herself to sing—probably to drown out the memories of my dad’s constant silence.
 Tommy, my little brother, is in the back, fingers flying over the screen playing Roblox, oblivious to the weight of everything.
 He’s just about to turn nine, still trying to grasp why Mom and Dad aren’t together anymore.
 I don’t want to spoil his innocence with my own worries.
 As we edge closer to the outskirts of town, I notice Mom’s nose scrunching and her hands tightening on the wheel, her knuckles white.
 This move—this new start—it's a hard road for anyone, especially her.

 “Where’s your charger?”
 Tommy asked.